-(2) An appointing judge may appoint a person or entity not on the appropriate list of applicants upon a finding of good cause, which shall be set forth in writing and shall be filed with the fiduciary clerk at the time of the making of the appointment.
+(2) An appointing judge may appoint a person not on the appropriate list of applicants upon a finding of good cause, which shall be set forth in writing and shall be filed with the fiduciary clerk at the time of the making of the appointment.
 The appointing judge shall send a copy of such writing to the Chief Administrator.
-A judge may not appoint a person or entity that has been removed from a list pursuant to section 36.3(e) of this Part.
+A judge may not appoint a person that has been removed from a list pursuant to section 36.3(e) of this Part.

 (3) Appointments made from outside the lists shall remain subject to all of the requirements and limitations set forth in this Part, except that the appointing judge may waive any education and training requirements where completion of these requirements would be impractical.

 (1) No person shall be appointed who is a judge or housing judge of the Unified Court System of the State of New York, or who is a relative of, or related by marriage to, a judge or housing judge of the Unified Court System within the fourth degree of relationship.